tagion/tagion/docs/gov/glossary/index.md

 ## Anonymity

 A lot of DLT systems name "anonymity" as some of their benefits in comparison to conventional systems.
 However, what that term means often difers - in theory as much as in practice.
-We here define it (in contrast to "privacy") according to what (action or actor) is identifiable to 3rd parties, and thus present how it applies to Tagion's two strucutral levels:
+We here define it (in contrast to "privacy") according to what (action or actor) is identifiable to 3rd parties, and thus present how it applies to Tagion's two structural levels:

 |Definition: | **Privacy** |**Anonymity**|
 |--|:--:|:--:|